 BEST TIME TO VISIT

-It’s way less busy here than at other waterfalls and the view and backdrop are stunning at all times of the day.
+It’s way less busy here compared to other waterfalls on the island and the extensive view and backdrop are absolutely stunning no matter what time you visit.

 On rare occasions, there are still religious ceremonies performed at Gembleng Waterfall.
-During these times the waterfall is closed for the public.
+During these times the waterfall is closed to the public.

 WHAT TO EXPECT

-You can expect to plunge into infinity-style rock pools with the most epic view of the jungle, rice fields, and on clear days even the ocean.
+You can expect to plunge into infinity-style rock pools with the most epic view of the jungle and nearby rice fields.
 It’s truly a picture-perfect hidden gem.